shapeshed/jekyll.shapeshed.com/_posts/2008-02-26-educating_clients_about_browsers.md

 ---
 layout: post
 title: Educating clients about browsers
-excerpt: "Recently I have had some success in changing browser usage within a client network.
+description: "Recently I have had some success in changing browser usage within a client network.
 Here's a short summary of what I have learnt. "
 categories: [Browsers, Opinion]
 ---
 ## A disclaimer